Cascading Losses in Reinsurance Networks: Simulation Details

 \subsection{Systemic effects of contract structures}

-In our second set of simulations, we examine the systemic effects from different contract structures.
-As discussed in the previous section, systems of XL contracts can have the effect of concentrating losses in unpredictable ways.
-This can cause firms to mistakenly think they are properly reinsured when in effect they are not.
-On the other hand, a system of proportional contracts can have much less obfuscation of risk.
-In these simulations, we demonstrate that, given real world network structure, proportional reinsurance systems are more stable in the face of tail risk than comparable XL reinsurance systems.

-A key word here is of course `comparable'.
-The systems we construct are comparable given the structure of the graph on premiums ceded between insurers and our rules of thumb for XL reinsurance contracts.
+We construct systems that are comparable given the structure of the graph on premiums ceded between insurers and our rules of thumb for XL reinsurance contracts.
 We construct comparable systems using the methods from the previous subsections keeping premiums ceded, firm capital levels, primary insurance premiums, and foreign reinsurance premiums constant.
 The only differences are in how the ceded premiums are interpreted: as part of a proportional scheme or XL contracts based on our rules of thumb and knapsack separation of layers.
-Note that this comparison is limited because it's likely that in the real world the equilibrium graph structure, premiums ceded, and firm capital levels would be different between the different settings, whereas we are setting these constant.
-In the different settings, firms may make different decisions about who to purchase reinsurance from, how much premiums to cede, how much primary insurance to take on, and how much capital to retain.
-This said, our comparison is still useful because it shows that, given the same aggregate costs in terms of reinsurance premiums ceded and firm capital levels, the reinsurance market could perform systemically better.

-We simulate 50 1-in-100 year shocks and 50 1-in-250 year shocks to two comparable XL and proportional reinsurance systems.
-We compare the aggregate number of defaults, the aggregate uncovered primary claims, and the distribution of firm equity returns for each network in each scenario.

-Figure~\ref{fig:compare_agg} compares the number of defaults and the uncovered primary liabilities in each shock scenario.
-The number of defaults is a common measure of the resilience of financial networks.
-We argue that the level of uncovered primary liabilities is also a useful comparison because the purpose of the reinsurance industry in the first place is to redistribute risk such that primary insurance liabilities (insurance on real world infrastructure) can be more easily met during shocks.
-By both measures, the XL system performs consistently worse than the proportional system.

-Figure~\ref{fig:compare_equity_hists} shows the empirical distributions of firm equity returns to the XL and proportional systems under 1-in-100 year and 1-in-250 year shocks.
-The figure demonstrates that firms face higher tail risk of losses under the XL system than the proportional system.
-Note that the histogram spikes at 0 are caused by the limited liability of reinsurance companies.
-As discussed in the previous subsection, we could apply the same limited liability to primary insurers, but find it more useful to represent the uncovered primary liabilities within the distribution.